temin/termframe_subgraph_extractor/README.md

 This repository contains the code and web service interface for extracting subgraphs from Karst terminology graphs.
 It is closely linked to the **[webanno2csv](https://github.com/vpodpecan/webanno2csv)** project and specific to the **[TermFrame](https://termframe.ff.uni-lj.si/)** project.
 The terminology networks used here (in folder `services/web/networks`) are created by the webanno2csv [convert module](https://github.com/vpodpecan/webanno2csv/blob/main/convert.py).

+Currently, there are terminology graphs available for three languages: Slovene, Croatian, and English.

 The web service implements two functions:

 - fuzzy node search (suggestions) which identifies matching node names;
-- subgraph extraction which extracts the neighbourhood of a given set of nodes.
+- subgraph extraction which extracts the neighbourhood of a given set of nodes

-Currently, there are terminology graphs available for three languages: Slovene, Croatian, and English.
+Note that subgraph extraction will perform fuzzy matching by default and take the best match for each query node.
+Also, edge direction will be ignored while searching the neighbourhood of node(s).

 ### Examples of use